Walter R. Stahel

 ACHIEVEMENTS

-In 2005, Stahel was appointed as a Visiting Professor at the Faculty of Engineering and Physical Sciences of the University of Surrey, Guildford, for the period 1 September 2005 to 31 August 2008.
-The appointment has been renewed for another three years, to 31 August 2011.
+• In 2005, Stahel was appointed as a Visiting Professor at the Faculty of Engineering and Physical Sciences of the University of Surrey, Guildford, for the period 1 September 2005 to 31 August 2008.
+The appointment has been renewed regularly, until 31 August 2017.

-Among his publications: the Performance Economy (2006) and The Limits to Certainty, facing risks in the new Service Economy (1989/92, with Orio Giarini)
+• Among his publications are the Performance Economy (2006/10) and The Limits to Certainty, facing risks in the new Service Economy (1989/92, with Orio Giarini).

-The Product-Life Institute Geneva, founded 1983, is the oldest established consultancy in Europe devoted to developing sustainable strategies and policies; with partner institutes in Tokyo and Vienna.
+• The Product-Life Institute Geneva, with partner institutes in Tokyo and Vienna, and

-The Geneva Association, established 1973, is the world’s leading think-tank on economic and risk issues concerning the insurance sector, financed by its members, the CEOs of the eighty biggest insurance and reinsurance companies worldwide.
+• The Geneva Association, established 1973, the world’s leading think-tank on economic and risk issues concerning the insurance sector, financed by its members, the CEOs of the eighty biggest insurance and reinsurance companies worldwide, where he was director of research on risk management and vice secretary-general.

 Prior to 1973, Stahel worked as an architect in London and Switzerland.